krakenjs/zoid/README.md

 });
 ```

 This spec is the part that's going to be shared between my frame (or popup) and the parent page.
-It describes how to render the component on the page, and what kind of data needs to be passed down for it to render.
+It describes how to render the component on the page, what kind of data needs to be passed down, and what kind of callbacks I should expect.

 Now I'm ready to set up my component page.
-In this case it's a simple login page written using jQuery, but you can do this in whatever technology you want:
+Let's start with a simple log-in form.
+It's written using jQuery, but you can use whatever technology you want - `xcomponent` is framework agnostic:

 ```html
 <input id="email" type="text" />